tpoisot/ms_connectance_complexity/ms_conn_compl.md

 % T. Poisot & D. Gravel
 %

+**Authors affiliation:** Université du Québec à Rimouski, Départment de Biologie, G5L3A1 Rimouski (QC), Canada *and* Québec Centre for Biodiversity Sciences

+**Contact:** `timothee_poisot@uqar.ca`

+> Connectance and degree distributions are important components of the structure of ecological networks.
+In this contribution, we use a statistical argument and simple network generating models to show that properties of the degree distribution are driven by network connectance.
+We discuss the consequences of this finding for (1) the generation of random networks in null-model analyses, and (2) the interpretation of network structure and ecosystem properties in relationship with degree distribution.

+\cleardoublepage

 # Introduction

 Ecologists developped a strong interest for network theory, as it allowed to